-In addition, we will have field trips.
+In addition, we may have field trips, if time permits.
 These will take place during class time and the dates will be announced in class.

 Requirements

 There will be regular homework assignments given out in class that will be graded and returned.